alaawahba13/MCU-Drivers/STM32_Drivers/README.md

 git clone https://github.com/alaawahba13/MCU-Drivers.git
 ```

 Then add the appropriate driver files to your project by including them in your build system.
-The drivers are organized by peripheral and can be found in the `drivers` directory.
+The drivers are organized by peripheral and can be found in the `STM32_F103C6_Drivers` directory.

 ## Documentation